Why consumer behavior data can create a better customer experience

 What is consumer behavior?

-- Why your customers are loyal to your brand over similar options on the market
+- Why are your customers loyal to your brand over similar options on the market?

 - Retail sales spiking during the holiday season, such as on Cyber Monday